-Market studies must be conducted by an OHFA-approved market study professional and updated or approved within 12 months of the relevant submission date.
-Applicants should refer to the Market Study Standards in the Multifamily Underwriting Guidelines for additional requirements.

-Applications with 10 or fewer units may submit a written statement briefly summarizing market conditions in lieu of a formal market study.
-The statement shall be made by a third party not related to the development team, with significant knowledge of local market conditions including, but not limited to, a market study provider or a local government or social service organization serving the proposed population.
+- Market studies must be conducted by an OHFA-approved market study professional and updated or approved within 12 months of the relevant submission date.
+Applicants should refer to the Market Study Standards in the Multifamily Underwriting Guidelines for additional requirements. - PSH applicants must provide a written narrative (in lieu of a Market Study) briefly summarizing market conditions in the area to be served by the proposed development.
+The narrative shall be made by a third party not related to the development team, with significant knowledge of local market conditions and the population being served including, but not limited to, a market study provider, a local government, a Continuum of Care, or a social service organization serving the proposed population.
+The narrative should also include, or be supported by, data or other documentation evidencing the housing needs stated, including applicable waiting lists or data specific to the local PSH population.